nasa-jpl/explorer-1/CONTRIBUTING.md

 In cases where a PR is not worth noting in the release notes, you can also tell Release Drafter not to add an entry for it by labeling it with `skip-changelog`.

 Finally, don't fret about this too much!
 The Release Drafter configuration and labeling scheme may take some time to fine-tune, and the drafted release notes can always be manually edited before final publication.

-### Temporary beta release considerations

-This includes a temporary override (in `.github/workflows/update-release-draft.yml`) of the default versioning/tagging process (configured in `.github/release-drafter.config.yml`), because Release Drafter doesn't yet support incrementing prerelease versions ([see open issue](https://github.com/release-drafter/release-drafter/issues/585)).
-We will need to manually update the release title and tag prior to publishing it, at least until we get to 1.0.0 final.
-At that point, if we remove the override, it should automatically figure out the next version number, according to how the PRs since the previous release have been tagged as major/minor/patch.

 ## Publishing to npm